Note: By writing the work “Utopia,” Thomas More created a new literary genre: utopian and dystopian fiction. This genre is still popular today.

 Sir Thomas More was executed for opposing the divorce of King Henry the Eighth …

 But saying that this land “doesn’t exist” is different from saying that it “can’t exist,” or that it shouldn’t exist.
 Thus, it may be appropriate here to present some additional evidence.
 In the work “Utopia,” a number of local customs are mentioned.
 Some of them directly contradict the teachings of the Catholic Church, of which Sir Thomas More was a devoted member.
 These included euthanasia, married priests, female priests, and the ease of divorce.
 One might respond that Sir Thomas More “wasn’t really that devoted” to his church’s practices after all, but there is strong evidence to contradict this.
 These even include the circumstances of Sir Thomas More’s death.
-He was a minister of England’s King Henry the Eighth, both before and after his conversion to Protestantism.
+He was a minister of England’s King Henry the Eighth, both before and after Henry’s conversion to Protestantism.
 But Henry the Eighth soon divorced from his first wife, the staunchly-Catholic “Catherine of Aragon.”
 Instead, he married his second wife, a Protestant named “Anne Boleyn.”
 Sensing that he was in danger, Sir Thomas More reluctantly acknowledged Anne Boleyn as the new queen.
 But he refused to accept the validity of Henry’s divorce from his first wife, on the grounds that the Catholic Church forbade divorce.
 When Henry the Eighth instead formed his own church (the “Church of England”), Lord More refused to take the new loyalty oath, which involved renouncing the authority of the Pope.
 This was enough to seal More’s fate.
 In 1535 (nearly twenty years after the writing of “Utopia”), Sir Thomas More was executed on order of a jury.
 Incidentally, the jury was handpicked to be composed of Anne Boleyn’s uncle, father, and brother (among others) – obviously a rather partial jury.
 This story was later dramatized in the 1966 movie “A Man for All Seasons.”

 Beheading of Thomas More, 1870 illustration